Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/New-AzSentinelBookmark.md

 # New-AzSentinelBookmark

 ## SYNOPSIS
-Create a Bookmark for a specific incident.<br/>
+Creates a Bookmark for a specific incident.<br/>

 ## SYNTAX